andrewgy8/dandelyon/README.md

 <a href="https://codeclimate.com/github/andrewgy8/deprecator/maintainability"><img src="https://api.codeclimate.com/v1/badges/58843681d3cc1cf5e58c/maintainability" /></a>
 [![CircleCI](https://circleci.com/gh/andrewgy8/deprecator.svg?style=svg)](https://circleci.com/gh/andrewgy8/deprecator)

-# Dandelion
+# Dandelyon

-Deprecating shouldn't have to be difficult.
-And indeed should be part of a software's normal lifecycle.
+Things are born.
+As time passes, things get old.
+And eventually, everything will eventually come to an end.

+This is no different with code.

+We believe deprecation should be easy, efficient and predictable.

 ## Getting Started

-#### TBA
 Install with

-`pip install dandelion`
+`pip install dandelyon`

 **A simple deprecation warning**

 ```
-from dandelion import dandelion
+from dandelyon import dandelyon

-@dandelion.blow(message='This is an old function.')
+@dandelyon.blow(message='This is an old function.')
 def foo():
     print('Im old')